Walmart (NYSE:WMT) Updates FY 2022 Earnings Guidance

 Walmart (NYSE:WMT) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $6.400-$6.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.330.
 The company issued revenue guidance of -.

-Walmart (NYSE:WMT) last released its quarterly earnings results on Tuesday, November 16th.
-The retailer reported $1.45 EPS for the quarter, beating the Zacks’ consensus estimate of $1.39 by $0.06.
-The firm had revenue of $140.50 billion for the quarter, compared to analyst estimates of $134.26 billion.
-Walmart had a net margin of 1.78% and a return on equity of 20.22%.
-The company’s revenue for the quarter was up 4.3% compared to the same quarter last year.
-During the same period in the previous year, the business earned $1.34 earnings per share.
-As a group, equities research analysts anticipate that Walmart will post 6.31 earnings per share for the current year.
+Walmart (NYSE:WMT) last posted its earnings results on Tuesday, November 16th.
+The retailer reported $1.45 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.39 by $0.06.
+Walmart had a return on equity of 20.22% and a net margin of 1.78%.
+The company had revenue of $140.50 billion for the quarter, compared to analyst estimates of $134.26 billion.
+During the same quarter in the previous year, the firm earned $1.34 earnings per share.
+The firm’s quarterly revenue was up 4.3% compared to the same quarter last year.
+Analysts forecast that Walmart will post 6.31 EPS for the current fiscal year.

 An institutional investor recently raised its position in Walmart stock.
-Eagle Capital Management LLC grew its position in Walmart Inc. (NYSE:WMT) by 2.3% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 30,602 shares of the retailer’s stock after purchasing an additional 682 shares during the period.
-Walmart makes up approximately 0.0% of Eagle Capital Management LLC’s investment portfolio, making the stock its 28th largest holding.
-Eagle Capital Management LLC’s holdings in Walmart were worth $4,315,000 at the end of the most recent reporting period.
+Morgan Stanley increased its position in shares of Walmart Inc. (NYSE:WMT) by 1.6% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 14,109,245 shares of the retailer’s stock after acquiring an additional 225,224 shares during the period.
+Morgan Stanley owned about 0.50% of Walmart worth $1,989,686,000 at the end of the most recent quarter.
 Hedge funds and other institutional investors own 30.38% of the company’s stock.

 Walmart, Inc engages in retail and wholesale business.
 The Company offers an assortment of merchandise and services at everyday low prices.
 It operates through the following business segments: Walmart U.S., Walmart International, and Sam’s Club.
 The Walmart U.S. segment operates as a merchandiser of consumer products, operating under the Walmart, Wal-Mart, and Walmart Neighborhood Market brands, as well as walmart.com and other eCommerce brands.